clawrence00/bbqtime/README.md

 The JS was checked using [JSHint](https://jshint.com/).
 Any errors or warnings were corrected with the exception of the variable 'stripe' in checkout as this was required for Stripe to work.

 Flake8 was used to check for pep8 compliance.
 All files created were corrected to comply, migrations and django generated code (bbqtime\settings.py) were not corrected.
-Two lines in checkout\webhook_handler.py are too long and can not be changed without affecting the functionality of the code.
+Two lines in checkout\webhook_handler.py are too long and cannot be changed without affecting the functionality of the code.
 In checkout\apps.py there is an error that signals is imported but not used.
 Signals is required for the app to work correctly therefore was not removed.

 All evidence of the testing and validation can be found in the [validation](https://github.com/clawrence00/bbqtime/tree/main/docs/validation) folder.